Helicopter Flights Albion Park Rail

 Restrictions

 Tour Highlights From Kiama to The Seacliff Bridge and all the beautiful beaches in-between.
-Spectacular cliff Views A packed 42 minute schedule of spectacular mountain and ocean views Experience the unique thrill of a helicopter take-off and landing Only minutes flying time from base to the golden beaches of the Illawarra Keep a lookout for whales and dolphins
+A packed 45 minute schedule of spectacular mountain and ocean views Experience the unique thrill of a helicopter take-off and landing Only minutes flying time from base to the golden beaches of the Illawarra Keep a lookout for whales and dolphins Informed commentary from your friendly pilot A comfortable helipad viewing lounge for all your family and friends Free tea and coffee before and after your experience

 Itinerary